jean-michel-gonet/angular-backtest/README.md

 ```

 ### Make a simulation with your data
-Just to see your data,
+Just to see your data:
+- Open the component ``src/app/simulation/simulation.component.ts``.
+- Spend a little time understanding

 ### Understand what's happening
 Angular is not a difficult language, and you don't need to master it to go further.